 Parents or legal guardians must accompany patients under 21 years old to appointments.
 They can provide key details like family history, birth history, and developmental milestones to assist with diagnosis and treatment, and provide consent for genetic testing where required.

-Additionally, discussions regarding genetic tests may arise during the appointment.
-These matters can be complex and involve costs which may require input from the parents or legal guardian.
+Additionally, discussions regarding genetic tests may be complex and may involve costs.
+These may require input from the parents or legal guardian.

 The specialist will assess the individual and discuss the possible diagnosis, options to proceed with genetic testing and appropriate investigations.